 In addition to these valuable unsaturated fats, avocados’ healthy nutrient base of vitamin B, vitamin A and E as well as minerals such as potassium and magnesium lend it its title as superfood.
 But the avocado’s health benefits don’t stop there.

 The fruits are also rich in amino acids which assist the body in building muscle and reducing stress.
 This makes them quite the worthy pick for vegans looking for plant-based protein substitutes.
-But there’s no need to be peer-certified vegan in order to incorporate avocados into a healthy diet: going vegan gradually works just as well.

 Another characteristic of avocados’ benefits makes them a particularly healthy pick despite their high fat content: carbohydrates – rather, the lack thereof.
 Avocados are a great food to incorporate into your low-carb diet and help to prevent food cravings.

-However: there is an abundance of regional foods that both offer similar health benefits and have a far better environmental footprint than avocados.
+However: There is an abundance of regional foods that both offer similar health benefits and have a far better environmental footprint than avocados.

 Of course, when it comes to sustainability, the risks to the environment of many fad foods are no longer black and white.
 In the end, it comes down to informed consumer decision making, nutritional awareness and sustainable production as well as your own priorities.
 Check out our additional guide on another superfood craze here: Healthy Inca Grain?
 9 Things you need to know about Quinoa.